STAT540-UBC-2022/individual-report-eamutaigwe/individual_report.md

 ## What have you learned from this group project?

++ I learned much more about RNA-seq analysis
 + I've learned a bit about data imputation
 + I had hands-on experience with machine learning.
 Apart from the seminars, I practiced PCA and plotting, making scree plots, k-means clustering (which was not used eventually), and logistic regression modelling.
 + I also practiced Gene Ontology analysis using goseq.